Erifdex/LD27/README.md

 LD27
 ====

-My entry for Ludum Dare 27
+My (forthcoming) entry for Ludum Dare 27, (to be) built with Haxe

+Libraries (that will probably be) used:
+- OpenFL
+- Ash-Haxe